bobbydwise1/beep-boop/README.md

-# _Week 3 Friday Project Beep-Boop Converter using Arrays and Loops_
+# _Week 3 Friday Project: Beep-Boop Converter_

-#### _Create a Web App that takes a number from user input and returns a predetermined message._
+#### _Create a Web App that takes a number from user input and returns a list with predetermined messages._

 #### By _**Robert Lee**_